Two fully built-out global scenarios using the prescriptions provided by the EBA as constraints within the Global Economic Model.

 Clients can opt for bespoke iterations of the scenarios, allowing them to provide feedback and suggest overlays to the initial set of scenario output.

 At the centre of our approach is our renowned Global Economic Model, which integrates individual country models through global assumptions about trade volume and prices, competitiveness, interest and exchange rates, capital flows and commodity prices.

-The Global Economic Model has been used by banks for stress tests published by a large number of the authorities around the world, including the Federal Reserve, the European Banking Authority, the UK Prudential Regulation Authority, the Australian Prudential Regulation Authority, the Hong Kong Monetary Authority and the Monetary Authority of Singapore.
+The Global Economic Model is being used by banks for stress tests published by a large number of authorities around the world, including the Federal Reserve, the European Banking Authority, the UK Prudential Regulation Authority, the Australian Prudential Regulation Authority, the Hong Kong Monetary Authority and the Monetary Authority of Singapore.

 Oxford Economics interacts closely with the Model Validation Groups at financial institutions.
 We produce our own validation reports and provide ad-hoc support.